martin-ochoa/foobar/README.md

     docker-compose up

-An important prerequisite for constraint solving is to install SageMath, see:
+When not using the docker image , ann important prerequisite for constraint solving is to install SageMath, see:

 https://doc.sagemath.org/html/en/installation/index.html